ktuosto/Bone-Tissue-Mapping-Python-R-Codes/README.md

 This project is broken into two sections: Python and R.

-The Python code section has two types of codes:
+The Python code section has two* types of codes:

 1) Code to count the specific color of pixels in an image that matches the color key (see Fig. 3).
 2) Code to create new columns and variables (i.e., percent area variables).

+*In the process of developing a deep learning algorithm to partially or fully tissue map bone histological images.

 The R code is broken up into five sections: